dwarvesf/brainery/memo/radio-talk-61-monorepo.md

 ---
 tags:
   - engineering
   - web
+  - radio
 title: Radio Talk 61 Monorepo
 date: 2023-03-27
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2023-03-27
 created: 2023-03-27
 ---

-# Demystifying Monorepos: A Recap of Our Recent Sharing Session
+## Demystifying Monorepos: A Recap of Our Recent Sharing Session

 During our [recent sharing session](https://www.youtube.com/watch?v=wgKssBAfih8&t=1s&ab_channel=DwarvesFoundation), we delved into the world of monorepos, exploring their benefits, challenges, and the tools available to manage them effectively.
 This recap aims to summarize the key points of the discussion and highlight some potential business outcomes of adopting monorepos.